2010 European Women's Handball Championship

 The 2010 European Women's Handball Championship was held in Denmark and Norway from 7 to 19 December.
 It was the first European Championship hosted by two countries.
-Norway won their overall 5th gold medal, when they defeated first time finalist Sweden in the final.
+Norway won their overall 5th gold medal and 4th in a row, when they defeated first time finalist Sweden in the final.
 Romania claimed the bronze medal.

 Venues

 Three Danish and two Norwegian cities have been selected to host the 2010 Championship.
 The venues in Aalborg, Aarhus and Larvik were only used during the preliminary round.
 The fourth venue to be used in this round is located in Lillehammer, and was also one of the two venues in the main round.
 The other being MCH Indoor Arena in Herning, which was the only venue to be used in the final round.